cvuus/pushwap/README.md

 | `rrr` | reverse rotate a + reverse rotate b | both `rra` and `rrb`                                   |

 ## My version of the algorithm

+## Efficiency

+My push_swap sorts

+    3 numbers with maximum 3 instructions,
+    4 numbers with maximum 7 instructions,
+    5 numbers with maximum 11 instructions,
+    100 numbers with maximum 700 instructions => 5/5 points,
+    500 numbers with maximum 5000 instructions => 5/5 points.

+The algorith is good enought to pass the project.
+If the Bonus part is also done the project could get more than 105%.